Estrogen dominance is one of the most common hormonal imbalances, this article will guide you on how to reduce high estrogen levels.

 There are 3 pathways in which estrogen can be metabolized.
-They are the 2, 4 and 16 Hydroxy estrone pathways.
+They are the 2, 4, and 16 Hydroxy estrogen pathways.

-While a healthy gut can help to eliminate excess estrogens from the body, an unhealthy digestive tract which is fuelled by refined carbohydrates, processed foods, gluten, and alcohol can lead to leaky gut and an up-regulation of an enzyme called B-glucuronidase.
+While a healthy gut can help eliminate excess estrogens from the body, an unhealthy digestive tract that is fuelled by refined carbohydrates, processed foods, gluten, and alcohol can lead to a leaky gut and an up-regulation of an enzyme called b-glucuronidase.

 B-glucuronidase breaks apart the bound estrogen that is getting excreted out of the body through the intestines making it easier to reabsorb into the body.

 This can be one of the biggest causes of excess estrogen in women and men.
 Beneficial bacteria can prevent this from happening by reducing dysbiosis as it is high levels of the bad bacteria that uncouple the bond between estrogen and glucuronic acid.